The CIA (Finally) Joins Twitter

 The U.S. Intelligence Community has had one toe (OK a few toes) in the social media pool for some time now but this launch really could represent a significant change in the way it communicates with both the people it protects and a global audience.
 Well, at least the possibility of that change exists.
 Creating the account was a massive first step.
-Reaching its full potential is going to require discipline, patience, and risk.
+Reaching its full potential is going to require discipline, patience, and some tolerance for risk.

 The challenge for the CIA lies in public perception.
 When people think of American intelligence they think CIA.
 That’s softened just a bit with Edward Snowden’s theft and release of classified material but the CIA brand and its hold on people’s imaginations cannot be denied.
 There is an upside to that brand awareness and reputation but the downside is that their Twitter account will be a target for criticism, delusional rantings, and propaganda at a level that other accounts owned by the U.S. intelligence community will not.
 Paranoid schizophrenics just don’t get worked up over the National Intelligence Council or the National Geospatial-Intelligence Agency.
 Millions of people do, however, have odd paranoid thoughts about the CIA.
 I suppose we can thank decades of spy fiction for that.